Multi-messenger parameter inference of gravitational-wave and electromagnetic observations of white dwarf binaries: Simulation and Data Analysis Pipeline

-\subsection{Combined Gravitational-Wave and Electromagnetic Analysis}
+\subsection{Combined gravitational-wave and electromagnetic analysis}

 We employ the python package \texttt{bilby} \citep{AsHu2019} to perform Bayesian inference on the simulated white dwarf binary light curves.
-For our analysis, we analyze the light curves using two sets of priors: the first is a broad set of priors designed to be uninformative, and the second uses the gravitational-wave posteriors obtained from \texttt{gbmcmc} as priors for the electromagnetic analysis.
+For our analysis, we analyse the light curves using two sets of priors: the first is a broad set of priors designed to be uninformative, and the second uses the gravitational-wave posteriors obtained from \texttt{gbmcmc} as priors for the electromagnetic analysis.
 The former case simulates the situation we are currently in, where the gravitational-wave data is unavailable or the white dwarf binary is not detected in gravitational-waves, while the latter simulates the utilization of both gravitational-wave and electromagnetic data to improve binary system parameter estimates.

 In the case of the broad priors, we use a distribution which is uniform in cosine of inclination from $0$ to $1$ as our inclination prior.
 We use the python package \texttt{periodfind} \citep{CoBu2021}, a GPU-based implementation of the variance analysis of variance (AOV, \citealt{ScCz1998}) algorithm, to estimate the period, $P_0$, and its uncertainty, $\sigma_{P_0}$ for a particular object.
 Using these results, we then construct a broad Gaussian period prior with a mean of $P_0$ and a standard deviation of $\sigma_{P_0}$.
 In the case of the gravitational-wave based priors, we perform a Gaussian kernel density estimate of both the inclination and period posteriors from \texttt{gbmcmc} and we use these to construct the parameter distributions used as our inclination and period priors.
-In both analyses, each of the remaining parameters of interest, mid-eclipse time, mass ratio, radii, and the scale factor have uniform priors.
-The uniform prior for the mid-eclipse time extends from $t_0 - \frac{P_0}{2}$ to $t_0 + \frac{P_0}{2}$, for the mass ratio the prior extends from $0.5$ to $1$, and for the scaled radii and the scale parameter, the priors extend from $0$ to $1$.
-We hold all other parameters of the light curves fixed.
+In both analyses, each of the remaining parameters, mid-eclipse time, mass ratio, radii, and the scale factor have uniform priors.
+The uniform prior for the mid-eclipse time extends from $t_0 - \frac{P_0}{2}$ to $t_0 + \frac{P_0}{2}$, for the mass ratio the prior extends from $0.15$ to $1$, and for both the scaled radii and the scale parameter, the priors extend from $0$ to $1$.